 Raquel Riley Thomas

 Raquel Riley Thomas is a Pageant Owner, Pageant Queen, Beauty Influencer and Military Veteran.
 She is the Owner of An Officer and Gentlewoman, LLC, which has the following subsidiaries: Mrs. Pennsylvania America Pageant, Mrs. District of Columbia America Pageant, Mrs. Delaware America Pageant, and Little Miss North America.
 She is also Mrs. America 2011 (1st RU) and Mrs. Maryland America 2010.
 Currently you can see her on ABC, "Let's Talk Live" morning shows discussing fashion and beauty.

 Raquel is a decorated military veteran, having served nine years in the U.S. Army (5-years Enlisted photojournalist; 4-years Ordnance Officer).
 She was honorably discharged as an Captain in May 2002.
 She immediately started her own photography company and she became the first African-American woman to photograph Jet magazines centerfolds for nine years (2000-2009).
 While meeting with Elite Model management for a discussion on her photography services, Elite decided they wanted to sign the 5’9” photography as a commercial model instead.
 She later signed with Ford Models (New York) and is now signed with New York Model Management Group.

 In June 2010, Raquel switched gears and entered a beauty pageant contest.
 She won the title of Mrs. Maryland America 2010 and then in September 2010, she competed against 50 state delegates, winning the title of Mrs. America (1st RU) 2011.

 In September 2011, Raquel started her Veteran-Owned Company, An Officer and Gentlewoman LLC, (AOAGWLLC).
-She bought the rights to Mrs. DC America, a preliminary pageant to Mrs. America.
+She acquired the rights to Mrs. DC America, a preliminary pageant to Mrs. America.
 On Dec 17, 2015, she made history when she bought the rights to Mrs. Pennsylvania America and then later she bought Mrs. Delaware America.
-She is the first and only African-American to own three pageants within the Mrs. America organization.
-She recently bought 5 more pageants for girls 7-12 years old: Little Miss DC America, Little Miss PA America, Little Miss DE America, Little Miss Maryland and Little Miss Virginia.
+She is the first and only African-American to own three state level pageants within the Mrs. America organization.
+She recently bought Little Miss North America (all 50 states plus the District of Columbia).
 Because of her pageant efforts, Raquel received the "Director of the Year 2017" award from the Mrs. America, Inc. headquarters.